 When $600,000 is no longer enough

 "I have always preferred action to talk.
 And I am not bragging.
-It IS a terrible failing."
+It IS a terrible failing.

 August 7, 2019 by Robert Koci